Shringa13/Chicago-Crime-Data-Analysis/README.md

 # Chicago-Crime-Data-Analysis

-The Chicago Crime Data analysis reflects the crime incidents that occured in the city of Chicago during 2008 and 2018.
+The Chicago Crime Data analysis reflects the crime incidents that occured in the city of Chicago from 2008-2018.
 The objective of the project is to identify the crime types and which type have the highest rate.There are total 615625 rows and 25 features of data.
 This project is dedicated to doing some cool data analysis and visualization on this already curated dataset.